Harvest Apple Salad

 • Bacon-Sliced thinly and adding the perfect bite, bacon is also salty and delicious.

-• Butter Pecans-Toasted to perfect for awesome flavor.
+• Easy Salted Buttered Pecans– Toasted to perfection for awesome flavor.

 • Apple-I love to use a Honey Crisp apple because it is both a bit sweet and sour.
 Sliced thinly it is such a great seasonal addition.